Find Affordable College Courses

 Full Nursing at University of Massachusetts - Boston Report

-With a ranking of #9, Salem State University did quite well on this year’s most popular schools for nursing students working on their master’s degree.
-Located in the large suburb of Salem, Salem State is a public school with a medium-sized student population.
+Salem State University did quite well in this year’s ranking of the most popular places for nursing students to get a master’s degree.
+It came in at #9 on the list.
+Located in the suburb of Salem, Salem State is a public college with a medium-sized student population.

 About 81% of the students majoring in nursing at the school are women while 19% are male.